hkupty/lift/README.md

 Some `Steps` have `data` associated, which can be either a list or a map, and can be seen as some configuration for the step to execute correctly.

+This can be observed as working already in `examples/`.

 ### 🧩 Extensible